-The operating subsidiaries of the Company maintain a \$1.64 billion senior secured credit facility (the "Credit Facility").
-The Credit Facility originally consisted of a revolving credit facility (the "revolver") with a \$600.0 million revolving credit commitment, a \$300.0 million term loan (the "term loan A") and a \$500.0 million term loan (the "term loan B").
-On October 11, 2005, the Company amended the revolving credit portion of its senior secured credit facility: (i) to increase the revolving credit commitment from approximately \$543.0 million to approximately \$650.5 million, of which approximately \$430.3 million is not subject to scheduled reductions prior to the termination date; and (ii) to extend the termination date of the commitments not subject to reductions from March 31, 2010 to December 31, 2012.
-On May 5, 2005, the Company refinanced the term loan B with a new term loan (the "term loan B") in the amount of \$500.0 million.
-On May 5, 2006, the Company refinanced the term loan (the "term loan D") in the amount of \$800.0 million.
-The term loan D consists of two tranches: (i) a \$550.0 million term loan which was funded on May 5, 2006; and (ii) a \$250.0 million delayed-draw term loan

-(the "Delayed-Draw Term Loan").
+The operating subsidiaries of Mediacom Broadband LLC, the Company's other principal subsidiary, maintain a \$1.6 billion senior secured credit facility (the "Broadband credit facility").
+The Broadband credit facility originally consisted of a revolving credit facility (the "Broadband revolver"), a \$300.0 million term loan A (the "Broadband term loan A") and a \$500.0 million term loan B (the "Broadband term loan B").
+On October 11, 2005, the Company amended the revolving credit portion of its senior secured credit facility: (i) to increase the revolving credit commitment from approximately \$543.0 million to approximately \$650.5 million, of which approximately \$43.0 million is not subject to scheduled reductions prior to the termination date; and (ii) to extend the termination date of the commitments not subject to reductions from March 31, 2010 to December 31, 2012.
+On May 5, 2005, the Company refinanced the Broadband term loan B with a new term loan (the "Broadband term loan C") in the amount of \$500.0 million.
+On May 5, 2006, the Company refinanced the Broadband term loan C with a new term loan (the "Broadband term loan D") in the amount of \$800.0 million.
+The Broadband term loan D consists of two tranches: (i) a \$550.0 million term loan which was funded on May 5, 2006; and (ii) a \$250.0 million delayed-draw term loan (the "Delayed-Draw Term Loan").
 Borrowings under the new term loan bear interest at a rate that is 0.25% less than the interest rate of the term loan that it replaced.
-The term loan A matures on February 1, 2014 and, beginning on September 30, 2004, has been subject to quarterly reductions ranging from 1.00% to 8.00% of the original principal amount.
-The term loan D matures on January 31, 2015 and is subject to quarterly reductions of 0.25% from March 31, 2007 to December 31, 2014, and 92.00% on maturity, of the original principal amount.
+The Broadband term loan A matures on February 1, 2014 and, beginning on September 30, 2004, has been subject to quarterly reductions ranging from 1.00% to 8.00% of the original principal amount.
+The Broadband term loan D matures on January 31, 2015 and is subject to quarterly reductions of 0.25% from March 31, 2007 to December 31, 2014, and 92.00% on maturity, of the original principal amount.

-As of December 31, 2006, the maximum commitment available under the revolver was \$614.0 million and the revolver had an outstanding balance of \$69.0 million.
-As of the same date, the term loans A and D had outstanding balances of \$226.5 million and \$800.0 million, respectively.
+As of December 31, 2006, the maximum commitment available under the Broadband revolver was \$614.0 million and the revolver had an outstanding balance of \$69.0 million.
+As of the same date, the Broadband term loans A and D had outstanding balances of \$226.5 million and \$800.0 million, respectively.

-The credit agreement of the Credit Facility (the "credit agreement") provides for interest at varying rates based upon various borrowing options and certain financial ratios, and for commitment fees of 3/8% to 5/8% per annum on the unused portion of the available revolving credit commitment.
-Interest on outstanding revolver and term loan A balances are payable at either the Eurodollar rate plus a floating percentage ranging from 1.00% to 2.50% or the base rate plus a floating percentage ranging from 0.25% to 1.50%.
-Interest on the term loan B is payable at either the Eurodollar rate plus a floating percentage ranging from 1.50% to 1.75% or the base rate plus a floating percentage ranging from 0.50% to 0.75%.
+The credit agreement of the Broadband credit facility (the "Broadband credit agreement") provides for interest at varying rates based upon various borrowing options and certain financial ratios, and for commitment fees of 3/8% to 5/8% per annum on the unused portion of the available revolving credit commitment.
+Interest on outstanding Broadband revolver and Broadband term loan A balances are payable at either the Eurodollar rate plus a floating percentage ranging from 1.00% to 2.50% or the base rate plus a floating percentage ranging from 0.25% to 1.50%.
+Interest on the Broadband term loan B is payable at either the Eurodollar rate plus a floating percentage ranging from 1.50% to 1.75% or the base rate plus a floating percentage ranging from 0.50% to 0.75%.

-For the year ended December 31, 2006, the maximum commitment amount under the portion of the revolver subject to reduction was reduced by \$3.4 million or 12.5% of the original commitment amount; the outstanding debt under the term loan A was reduced by \$37.5 million or 12.5% of the original principal amount; and the outstanding debt under the term loan C was reduced by \$1.3 million or 0.25% of the original principal amount.
+For the year ended December 31, 2006, the maximum commitment amount under the portion of the Broadband revolver subject to reduction was reduced by \$30.4 million or 12.5% of the original commitment amount, the outstanding debt under the Broadband term loan A was reduced by \$37.5 million or 12.5% of the original principal amount, and the outstanding debt under the Broadband term loan C was reduced by \$1.3 million or 0.25% of the original principal amount.